Begineer17/Adversarial-Transformer-for-Dynamic-Portfolio-Optimization-in-Stock-Markets/README.md

 ### InvestorTransformer

-A model that uses

-CrossStockTransformer

- to predict stock allocations.
+A model that uses CrossStockTransformer to predict stock allocations.

 ### MarketTransformer

-A model that uses

-CrossStockTransformer

- to predict market impact.
+A model that uses CrossStockTransformer to predict market impact.

 ## Loss Functions

--

-sharpe_ratio_loss

-: Maximizes the Sharpe ratio by minimizing its negative value.
+- sharpe_ratio_loss: Maximizes the Sharpe ratio by minimizing its negative value.
--

-market_stability_loss

-: Minimizes volatility by penalizing return standard deviation.
+- market_stability_loss: Minimizes volatility by penalizing return standard deviation.

 ## Training and Testing